agentic-ai-humans/google-ai-studio-chat-branches/README.md

-# Google AI Studio Chat Threads
+# Google AI Studio Chat Branches

-Transform your long AI conversations into organized, cherry-pickable threads with Git-like workflow and visual branch mapping.
+Transform your long AI conversations into organized, cherry-pickable branches with a Git-like workflow and visual branch mapping.

 ## The Problem